raulgroig/preset-colorfunction/README.md

 ## Synopsis

-The Boost theme for Moodle is a bootstrap based theme that allows the admin to upload preset files with style rules.
+The Boost theme for Moodle is a bootstrap based theme that allows to upload preset files with style rules.

 The Color function preset allows to change all the main colors of the theme just selecting a new brand color in the Boost settings page.
 It is possible because all the main colors are obtained by Sass functions over the brand color.